Customatics/VSTS-TFS-Integration/README.md

 - Write tests trace to build output log

 # Installing
-Simply install the extension using VSIX-file or download the extension from Visual Studio Marketplace (available soon)
+Simply install the extension using VSIX-file or download the extension from Visual Studio Marketplace (available soon);
+If there is a problem with installing, try to install it using gallery extension manager.
+For this go to
+{hostname}/tfs/_gallery/manage -> upload extension -> choose downloaded VSIX-file -> install -> choose Collection -> Confirm
 # Instruction

 1. Add build step "Leaptest Inegration" to your build definition.